 Let me begin by stating the obvious: pencil cases are for storing pens and pencils.
 This is fine and straightforward.
 If you find that you have more pencils than case you can simply acquire a second or third as your needs dictate.
-The difficulty begins when you fail to acknowledge that they are also used for storing writing implements while on the move is also a key function.
+I failed to acknowledge one key point.
+Storing writing implements while on the move is also a key function.

 Makeup bags fall into a similar category.
 Prone to overcrowding, particularly when in handbags.